 Prevalence and outlook

 Middle ear infections are among the most common reasons babies and toddlers are taken to the doctor.
-Each year about 30 out of 100 children under the age of three years are examined by a doctor for a middle ear infection.
-By the time they are three months old, 10 out of 100 babies will already have had a middle ear infection.
+By the time they are three years old, 80 out of 100 children have already had a middle ear infection.
+Up to a third of them have had multiple infections.

 Middle ear infections usually clear up on their own within two to three days and generally do not lead to any complications.
 If the fluid that builds up in the middle ear pushes too hard on the eardrum, the eardrum can burst.
-The thick, sticky fluid, sometimes also mixed with pus and blood, drains out into the ear canal and the pain gets better.
+The thick, sticky fluid, sometimes also mixed with pus and blood, flows out into the ear canal and the pain gets better.
 The hole in the eardrum is usually only small and heals on its own within a few days or weeks.
 A small amount of fluid may continue to drain out of the ear until it heals.
-The medical term for secretion from the ear caused by an inflammation is otorrhea.
+This is what doctors refer to as “otorrhea.”

-If the infection continues for several weeks, it is considered to be a chronic middle ear infection (chronic otitis media).
-The earache and fever will go away, but the built-up fluid will remain, with pus-containing discharge often leaking out through a small hole in the eardrum.
-There is a risk of permanent hearing loss and of the infection spreading to surrounding tissue and bones.
+If the infection continues for several weeks, it's considered to be a chronic middle ear infection (chronic otitis media).
+The earache and fever will go away, but the fluid that has built up in the middle ear remains.
+In many children, fluid mixed with pus will continue to keep on flowing out of their ear.

 Sometimes fluid remains in the middle ear after the infection has disappeared and the eardrum has healed.
 This is called otitis media with effusion (OME), also known as glue ear.
 Children who have glue ear often feel pressure inside their ear, but rarely experience pain.
 Glue ear can cause hearing loss, which may delay speech and language development.

-If a child has frequent middle ear infections and the eardrum ruptures again and again, the thin membrane may become scarred.
+If a child has frequent middle ear infections and the eardrum ruptures again and again, this thin membrane may become scarred.
 This can make the eardrum harder, preventing it from moving freely.
-If this happens it can lead to hearing loss because incoming sound waves can no longer be fully passed on to the inner ear.
+That makes it harder to hear properly.

 Complications following an acute middle ear infection are very rare.
-But it is still important to carefully monitor the child’s symptoms and hearing, and get further treatment if needed.
+Rare complications include the following:

 - Meningitis (infection of the membranes covering the brain and spinal cord)